 There are three types of Galaxy’s Edge droid personality chips: First Order, Resistance, or Scoundrel.
 Each type of personality chip comes in two colors.

-We have all six personality chips, and they each change the droid’s sound to a unique “voice”.
-The chips in each type react similarly, but have different chirps and tones because of the slight variation between the different color scoundrel, First Order, or Resistance chips.
+We have all six of these Droid Depot personality chips, and they each change the droid’s sound to a unique “voice”.
+The chips in each type react similarly, but have different chirps and tones.
+Expect slight sound variations between the different color scoundrel, First Order, or Resistance chips.

 Identify which kind of chip it is by looking at a symbol on the back of the personality chip box.
 First Order personality chips have a First Order symbol, make your droid speak in lower tones, and your droid is more likely to interact with other First Order droids or areas.